-By using our Slack integration, Code Climate will automatically post notifications directly to your Slack room.
+By using our Slack integration, Quality will automatically post notifications directly to your Slack room.
 Notifications will be posted whenever important events occur during our analysis (e.g., your code or test coverage gets better or worse).

 Alerts are sent when: